Platform & Tools

 The decision usually comes down to four direct questions:

-3. Are you above 5,000 students or do you need API/PayPal?
-Grow at $149/mo annual.
+2. Do you need branding removal, the API, or enhanced analytics?
+Grow at $149/month annual.
 Below those triggers, Start is sufficient.

 4. Do you need enterprise features (SCORM, SSO, branded app)?
 Plus is custom enterprise.
 If you're not selling into corporate L&D, Plus is over-scoped.

-For the math worked out for your specific case, the course platform cost calculator models the breakeven against Ruzuku, Thinkific, Teachable, and Kajabi at your revenue, student count, and processor choice.
+For the math worked out for your specific case, the course platform cost calculator models the breakeven against Ruzuku, Thinkific, Teachable, and Kajabi at your revenue and student count.

 Bottom Line